How to Make Sour Cream with Only 2 Ingredients

 All you need is

-- cream: I love using the cream that I get from the top of our raw milk.
+- Cream: I love using the cream that I get from the top of our raw milk.
 You can use pasteurized cream as well.
-I have not tried using ultra-pasteurized cream but try to avoid that in general.
+I have not tried using ultra-pasteurized cream, but I try to avoid it in general.

-- buttermilk: both homemade or store-bought buttermilk works well in this recipe.
+- Buttermilk: both homemade and store-bought buttermilk work well in this recipe.

 Yep, it’s that simple!